GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 |---|---|---|---|

-| Typical next step | Move into AI Developer, Agentic AI, or wider AI engineering specialization. | Move into Agentic AI, AI Engineering, or production-focused specialization. | Move deeper into platform reliability, evaluation, or AI engineering roles centered on agents. |
+| Best next step | Move into AI Developer for application building, Agentic AI for orchestration, or LLMOps/AIOps for production systems. | Move into Agentic AI, LLMOps, or a combined delivery role such as Forward Deployed Engineer. | Move deeper into evaluation, observability, LLMOps, platform reliability, or production AI delivery. |

 Skills Comparison